JorgeMarinez/LibraryManagementSystem/README.md

-# LibraryManagementSystem
+# Library Management System

-## Description
+## Overview

-This program is a simple console-based library management system developed in Java.
-It allows librarians to manage books, patrons, and transactions effectively.
+This project is a Java-based Library Management System developed as part of a software engineering team project.

+The application uses object-oriented design principles to manage books, patrons, inventory records, and lending transactions..

 ## Features

-- Add, remove, and update books
-- Register and remove patrons
+- Book inventory management
+- Patron registration
-- Checkout and return books
+- Check-out and return workflows
+- Transaction tracking
+- Object-oriented architecture

+## Technologies

+- Java
+- Object-Oriented Programming

-## Usage
+## Team Project
-1. Compile the Java files using a Java compiler (e.g., `javac`):

-2. Run the `LibraryManagementSystem` class:

-3. Follow the on-screen prompts to perform various library operations:
-- Choose options from the menu to add, remove, or update books.
-- Register or remove patrons.
-- Checkout or return books.
+This project was developed as part of a four-person software engineering team, emphasizing collaborative development, software design, and project organization.